 The mission of Choral Arts is the pursuit of excellence in choral repertoire and performance, and the commitment to promote and share the art of choral music through education and public outreach.

-Choral Arts manages a budget among the top five American choruses with an endowment twice the size of the annual budget under Executive Director Tad Czyzewski.
+Under Executive Director Tad Czyzewski, Choral Arts stands out as a leader among its peers not only for its artistic excellence, but its administrative leadership and educational portfolio, managing a budget among the top five American choruses with an endowment more than twice the size of the annual budget.